Your reliable source for summaries of recent ERISA decisions

 This week’s notable decision is Young v.
 Aetna Life Ins.
 Co., where the court permitted Aetna to include a policy document granting it discretionary authority, which it produced only in litigation at the “eleventh-hour” despite the claimant’s repeated requests for the document.
 This decision brings to mind a Perry Mason episode titled “The Case of the Discretionary Clause.”

-Enjoy Roberts Disability Law’s summary of this past week’s notable ERISA decisions.
+Enjoy Roberts Disability Law, P.C.’s summary of this past week’s notable ERISA decisions.

 Discretionary language contained in late-produced policy document is enforceable.
 In Young v.
 Aetna Life Ins.
 Co., No. CIV.A.
 13-40154-TSH, __F.Supp.3d___, 2015 WL 849053 (D. Mass.
 Feb.
 27, 2015), a matter challenging the termination of long term disability benefits, Plaintiff filed a motion to exclude documents from the record, which included documents submitted by Defendants marked as “Young Policy 000001 to 000062” (“Proposed Policy”), on the basis that they were not disclosed to Plaintiff during the internal appeals process.
 The Proposed Policy contains language granting to Aetna “discretionary authority” to determine whether covered employees are entitled to benefits under the plan.
 During the internal appeals process, despite Plaintiff’s repeated requests for a full set of documents for the Children’s Hospital Boston Group Long Term Disability Plan, she was never given a version containing the discretionary authority language.
 Now, at the eleventh hour, the discretionary authority provision appears on the last page of the Proposed Policy submitted by Defendants.
 Although an insurer’s failure to provide beneficiaries with correct plan documents after repeated requests is worthy of reproach, and despite the troubling fact that Aetna appears to be a repeat offender, that a plaintiff lacks notice of a plan’s discretionary authority provision during the initial determination process is not so consequential that it warrants exclusion from the record.
 The court did note, however, that the failure to provide beneficiaries with complete plan documents during the initial determination and internal appeals process may reflect on the insurer’s ability to engage in a reasoned and principled decision making process.
 The court declined to exclude the discretionary authority provision and denied Plaintiff’s motion.